marcpybus/var-node/README.md

     - CA certificate: `CA_CERT_FILENAME="ca-cert.pem"`
     - Client certificate: `CLIENT_CERT_FILENAME="client-cert.pem"`
     - Client key: `CLIENT_KEY_FILENAME="client-key.pem"`
-- The default installation comes with a dummy self-signed certificate and key to encrypt all requests (internal and external).
+- The default installation comes with a self-signed certificate and key to encrypt all incoming requests.
 These files are located in `nginx/server-certificates/`.
 Feel free to modify them and use a properly configured certificate signed by your institution's CA. You should also change the default filenames in the `.env` file:
     - Server certificate: `SERVER_CERT_FILENAME="server.crt"`
     - Server key: `SERVER_KEY_FILENAME="server.key"`